 Coming to the film festival circuit in 2021.

-Ali Clark is an award-winning director and animator at the ad agency Big Communications.
-When not creating work for commercial brands, Ali pursues animation projects of all kinds.
-She loves collaborating with other filmmakers to create thoughtful and detail-oriented title sequences and 2D animation.
+Ali Clark is an award-winning director and animator specializing in feature film title sequences, music videos, and short animated pieces.
+She loves to bring illustrations and stories to life and is fascinated with how simple animation can feel so alive, so human, and so relatable, representing an array of abstract human thoughts and emotions.
+Ali pursues animation projects of all kinds and enjoys collaborating with other filmmakers to create thoughtful and detail-oriented title sequences and 2D animation.
 Previous projects include ALABAMA SNAKE (HBO 2020), THE ORANGE YEARS (SXSW 2020 Title Competition), LOST WEEKEND (Tribeca 2019), A LIFE IN WAVES (SXSW 2017), and SKANKS (Slamdance 2014).

 Véronique Vanblaere, a Belgian artist, moved to Birmingham, AL in 1996, where she started and ran Naked Art, a gallery that focuses on non-traditional and functional art.
 She recently closed it after 20 years to focus on her art.